 Electronic Waste Hauling in Martinez

-Nowadays, electronic waste, or e-waste, is a huge percentage of America’s waste stream, especially in such a tech-oriented place as the San Francisco Bay Area.
-Fast Haul recycle all of your unwanted junk, including electronic waste such as TVs, computers, VCRs, DVD players, copy and fax machines, cell phones and most items containing circuit boards and electronic elements.
+Nowadays, electronic waste, or e-waste, is a huge percentage of America’s waste stream.
+Fast Haul recycle all of your unwanted junk, including electronic waste such as TVs, laptops/computers, DVD players, routers, copy machines, smart phones, tablets, consoles and most items containing circuit boards and electronic elements.